 Dialogs are special windows that pop up over the active window.
-You generally see them when you select a menu item that ends in an ellipsis ( . . . ).
+You generally see them when you select a menu item that ends in an ellipsis (...).

-Dialogs can contain a number of standard Mac features (I call them dealie-boppers), such as radio buttons, pop-up menus, tabs, text entry fields, and check boxes.
+Dialogs can contain a number of standard Mac features (I call them dealie-boppers), such as radio buttons, pop-up menus, tabs, text-entry fields, and check boxes.
 You see these features again and again in dialogs.
 Take a moment to look at each of these dealie-boppers in Figure 2-4.

 Radio buttons: Radio buttons are so named because, like the buttons on your car radio (if you have a very old car), only one at a time can be active.
 (When they're active, they appear to be pushed in, just like the old radio buttons.)
 Radio buttons always appear in a group of two or more; when you select one, all the others are automatically deselected.

-- Here's a nifty and undocumented shortcut: You can usually select check boxes and radio buttons by clicking their names (instead of the buttons or boxes). - >> Tabs: When a dialog contains more information than can fit in a single window, the info may be divided among panes denoted by tabs.
-In Figure 2-4, the New Document tab is selected on the left, and the Open and Save tab is selected on the right.
+Here's a nifty and undocumented shortcut: You can usually select check boxes and radio buttons by clicking their names (instead of the buttons or boxes).

+- Tabs: When a dialog contains more information than can fit in a single window, the info may be divided among panes denoted by tabs.
+In Figure 2-4, the New Document tab is selected on the left, and the Open and Save tab is selected on the right. - Pop-up menus: These menus are appropriately named because they pop up when you click them.
+In Figure 2-4, right, the Styling menu has been clicked and is popped up; the other pop-up menus - Opening Files, Saving Files, Document Type, and Encoding (mostly obscured by the popped-up Styling menu) - are unclicked and unpopped.